-- Do not accept any food items by the strangers or by co-passengers.
+- Do not accept any food items by strangers or by co-passengers.
 It might not be safe.

-- Be alert if they are insisting you to consume.
-Reply them in a strict tone and manner.
+- Be alert if they are insisting you consume.
+Reply to them in a strict tone and manner.

 - Any food items can be poisoned.
 Do not consume any food sold at station premises or by any authorized vendors.
-One can order food by e-catering services like RailMitra which delivers fresh food in train to the passengers by ordering online.

 - Prefer AC compartments for your travel.
 They are safe.

-Unfortunately, if you’re a prey to any such incidents in train there are some steps which you should immediately take to revive yourself from the situation.
+Unfortunately, if you’re prey to any such incidents in train there are some steps which you should immediately take to revive yourself from the situation.

 - Contact the RPF Police Force: RPF officials are present at every station.
 When you are in your senses, contact them immediately and lodge a complaint.
 Mention your details and answer every query they ask.
 This information will be helpful in sniffing your lost luggage and capturing the criminals easily.